top of page

 Corns/Callus Foot Care

-Corns and calluses are common foot conditions caused by repeated pressure or friction, leading to thickened, hardened areas of skin that develop to protect the feet.
-Corns are typically smaller, more concentrated, and often painful, forming on the tops or sides of toes or between them, while calluses are broader, flatter, and usually painless, appearing on the soles of the feet or heels.
+What Corns and calluses are common foot conditions caused by repeated pressure or friction, leading to thickened, hardened areas of skin.
+Corns are typically smaller, more concentrated, and often painful, forming on the tops or sides of toes or between them, while calluses are broader, flatter, and usually painless.
 Poorly fitting shoes, prolonged standing, abnormal foot structure, and repetitive movement are frequent causes of corns and calluses.
 Proper foot care, including wearing supportive footwear, moisturizing regularly, and seeking professional treatment when needed, can help relieve discomfort and prevent recurrence.
 If left untreated, corns and calluses may worsen, making early assessment and treatment important for maintaining healthy, pain-free feet.

 Signs and Symptoms

 Symptoms include thickened, hardened skin with a rough or dry surface, often appearing yellowish or gray.
-Corns are usually smaller, well-defined, and painful when pressed, while calluses are larger, flatter, and typically painless.
+Corns are usually smaller, well-defined, and painful when pressed.
 Additional symptoms may include tenderness, burning sensation, discomfort when walking, and sensitivity around the affected area.

 Treatment Options

 Treatment focuses on relieving pressure and reducing skin thickening.
-Wearing properly fitted, supportive footwear and using cushioned insoles or protective pads can help prevent irritation.
-Regular soaking of the feet followed by gentle exfoliation with a pumice stone may reduce buildup.
-Moisturizing creams containing urea or salicylic acid can soften thickened skin.
-Persistent, painful, or recurrent corns and calluses may require professional care such as debridement by a podiatrist.
+Wearing properly fitted, supportive footwear and using cushioned insoles or protective pads to offload these pressure areas can help prevent irritation.
+Moisturizing creams can soften and strengthen skin..
+Persistent, painful, or recurrent corns and calluses may require professional care such as gentle debridement.
 Individuals with diabetes or circulation problems should seek medical treatment rather than self-care.

 HOURS